-Figure 4, illustrates A middleware architecture of a patient data collection system for SH ontology.
-So, this ontology is able to describe which action and event is performed in what time and what place.
+Figure 4.
+Middleware Architecture of patient data collection system for SH what place.
 This is also useful to alert the different type of domain time to time with different type of alters such as-medical condition alert, medical conflict alert, regulation action and regulatory conflict alert.
 The major benefits of ontology in health care environment are To find out the common understanding of the structure of information among hospital entities or software agents and share it [10-15].